mohammad8017/Data_Divar/README.md

 # Data_Divar
-give data from divar.ir and cleaning and etc.
+give data from divar.ir and cleaning for predict average price of given information of a motorcycle.

 url:https://divar.ir/s/tehran/motorcycles